 - The Huns liked to lasso enemy infantry around the neck from horseback and drag them until their necks snapped.

-- Speaking of old punishments, hanging, drawing and quartering, the old English form of execution for commoner men convicted of high treason (commoner women were burned at the stake; nobles of both sexes were beheaded) typically began with being dragged down the cobblestone streets of the city, tied to a board.
+- Hanging, drawing and quartering, the old English form of execution for commoner men convicted of high treason (commoner women were burned at the stake; nobles of both sexes were beheaded) typically began with being dragged down the cobblestone streets of the city, tied to a board.
 It goes From Bad to Worse from there.
 Much worse.

 - Inverted by the "Nantucket sleighride", a tactic of old-time whalers, in which a harpooned whale would drag a longboat until it succumbed to blood loss and exhaustion.
 Occasionally subverted if the tether broke, or played straight if the whale turned back and flipped or demolished the longboat.